karishma-lakhoo/Campus-Eats/README.md

 2. Fill in the required details and click "Register."
 3. If already a user, click on "Log In" and enter your credentials.

-...

-# CampusEats
-CampusEats is a delivery app designed for the Wits University campus, providing a convenient and efficient way for users to order food and for delivery personnel to fulfill those orders.

-# Table of Contents
-1.Introduction
-2.Features
-3.Getting Started
-4.User Registration and Login
-5.Changing User Status
-6.Adding Credits
-7.Placing Orders
-8.Order Tracking
-9.Driver Notifications
-10.Managing Favorites

-# Introduction
-CampusEats is a delivery app that streamlines the process of ordering and delivering food within the  Wits University campus.
-Users can register, log in, and switch between user and delivery person roles.
-The app utilizes Kudu credits for transactions and offers real-time order tracking.
-Drivers receive notifications for incoming orders, which they can accept or reject.

 # Features
 User registration and login
 Switching between user and delivery person roles